tracer-x/tracer-x.github.io/index.md

-## TracerX: Symbolic Execution with Interpolation
+## TracerX: Dynamic Symbolic Execution with Interpolation

 TracerX is a symbolic virtual machine built on top of [KLEE](https://klee.github.io/) which executes LLVM IR, and available under the UIUC open source license.
 For more information on what TracerX is and what it can do, see [link](https://arxiv.org/...).